 People with diabetes, asthma, or hypertension are not moral failures if they experience a return of symptoms or new symptoms.
 They are people with a medical condition who must go back to their doctor and discuss treatment options.
 It is important to treat addiction in this manner as well.
 Evidence-based treatment does work; addiction simply needs to be continually managed.

 (January 2017).
 What is Addiction?
 American Psychiatric Association (APA).
-Retrieved December 2018 from from https://www.psychiatry.org/patients-families/addiction/what-is-addiction
+Retrieved December 2018 from https://www.psychiatry.org/patients-families/addiction/what-is-addiction

 Addiction Treatments Past and Present.
 Learn.Genetics, University of Utah.
-Retrieved December 2018 from from https://learn.genetics.utah.edu/content/addiction/treatments/
+Retrieved from https://learn.genetics.utah.edu/content/addiction/treatments/

 (January 2018).
 What is Addiction Treatment?
 Principles of Addiction Treatment: A Research-Based Guide (third edition).
 National Institute on Drug Abuse (NIDA).
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/what-drug-addiction-treatment
+Retrieved from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/what-drug-addiction-treatment

 (February 7, 2018).
 Medication-Assisted Treatment (MAT).
 Substance Abuse and Mental Health Services Administration (SAMHSA).
-Retrieved December 2018 from from https://www.samhsa.gov/medication-assisted-treatment
+Retrieved from https://www.samhsa.gov/medication-assisted-treatment

 (January 2018).
 Behavioral Therapies: Principles of Addiction Treatment: A Research-Based Guide (third edition).
 National Institute on Drug Abuse (NIDA).
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/evidence-based-approaches-to-drug-addiction-treatment/behavioral-therapies
+Retrieved from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/evidence-based-approaches-to-drug-addiction-treatment/behavioral-therapies